-POLICY: The Pharmacy Department at Stony Brook University Hospital will

-KEYWORDS: purchase, pharmaceutical, storage, inventory, procurement

-FORMS: purchase requisition, internal requisition

-POLICY CROSS-REFERENCE: MM:0003 Hospital Formulary System, MM:0009 Drug Recall Procedures, Pharmacy policy V-6, MM: 0013 Storage of Medication, MM:0002 Inspection of Medication Storage Areas

-- 1. All drugs listed in the approved Hospital Formulary and those items which must be procured in support of departmental operations will be maintained at levels consistent with anticipated usage and allowing for the lead time inherent in the procurement process. - 2.
-All documentation and records regarding procurement and return of pharmaceuticals and inventory control will be maintained as per policy. - 3.
-In order to ensure adequate inventory stock levels, adequate records will be maintained regarding on hand inventory, reorder points, vendors, contract status, outstanding orders and other appropriate data.
+POLICY: The Pharmacy Department at Stony Brook University Hospital will procure and maintain an adequate stock of medications to be used for the treatment of patients at Stony Brook University Hospital.
+SCOPE: Pharmacy KEYWORDS: purchase, pharmaceutical, storage, inventory, procurement FORMS: purchase requisition, internal requisition POLICY CROSS-REFERENCE: MM:0003 Hospital Formulary System, MM:0009 Drug Recall Procedures, Pharmacy policy V-6, MM: 0013 Storage of Medication, MM:0002 Inspection of Medication Storage Areas PROCEDURES: 1.
+All drugs listed in the approved Hospital Formulary and those items which must be procured in support of departmental operations will be maintained at levels consistent with anticipated usage and allowing for the lead time inherent in the procurement process.
+2. All documentation and records regarding procurement and return of pharmaceuticals and inventory control will be maintained as per policy.
+3. In order to ensure adequate inventory stock levels, adequate records will be maintained regarding on hand inventory, reorder points, vendors, contract status, outstanding orders and other appropriate data.
+4. A complete physical inventory will be done at least once a year for

-- 4. A complete physical inventory will be done at least once a year and minimally twice per year for controlled substances.
-Inventory is comprised of all pharmaceuticals on hand in the Pharmacy, in any Pharmacy Satellites, and in the Pyxis MedStations. - 5.
-All procurement receipts will be entered into the Lawson Inventory Management System by a staff member who has been trained to do so. - 6.
-Working stock will be entered into the running inventory by the staff member that is assigned to unpack the order. - 7.
-All issues from the Pharmacy inventory will be made pursuant to a requisition entered by the requesting unit or area onto the Lawson system.
-All dispersements are to be entered onto the system to decrement on-hand inventory. - 8.
+- 5. All procurement receipts will be entered into the Lawson Inventory Management System by a staff member who has been trained to do so. - 6.
+Working stock will be entered into the inventory system by the staff member that is assigned. - All Areas requiring stock from the Pharmacy inventory will be required to enter a requisition in the Lawson system.
+All dispersements are to be entered into the Inventory system to decrement physical inventory.
+Lawson Issue is done to transfer charges to receiving area. - 8.
 All items will be stored as specified in the manufacturer's storage instructions. - 9.
 Special storage requirements will be maintained for those agents that must be refrigerated or kept in light resistant containers, etc. - 10.
 Controlled substances will be stored in accordance with State and Federal regulations. - 11.
 Areas in which pharmaceutical inventories are maintained will be secured or manned at all times. - 12.
 Doors to the Pharmacy storage area will be locked at all times and no unauthorized personnel will be allowed unsupervised entry. - 13.
-Certain lot numbers will be monitored by the Department in the event of a recall, as will expiration dates to ensure only potent drugs are issued.
-In the event of a recall, Hospital policy MM:0009, and Pharmacy Policy V-6 are to be followed. - 14.
-Each month, the Pharmacy inventory will be inspected for expired medication (MM:0002, Pharmacy Policy V-7). - 15.
-All outdated drugs will be removed from inventory and stored in a separate area of the Pharmacy pending return to appropriate vendors or disposal.
+The Department will review lot #s involved in the event of a recall, In the event of a recall, Hospital policy MM:0009, and Pharmacy Policy V-6 are to be followed. - 14.
+Each month, the Pharmacy inventory will be inspected for expired medication (MM: 0002, Pharmacy Policy V-7). - 15.
+Drugs approaching expiration (within 90days) will be removed from inventory and stored in a separate cabinet in the Pharmacy pending return to appropriate vendors or disposal.